Flag of Tuvalu

 Population Projections (2026-2050)

-Near-zero growth suggests that Tuvalu is entering a period of demographic stability—or, depending on policy responses, the early stages of decline.
+If current trends persist, Tuvalu's population will continue to shrink, intensifying labor shortages and increasing the burden on pension and healthcare systems.
 As a United Nations member state, Tuvalu participates in global discussions on sustainable development that will shape its demographic future.

 Tuvalu projected population 2026 to 2050